The tradition in ancient Sumer

 This is very similar to the Genesis tradition, where on the first day created the earth and brought light into existence and called it ‘day’.

 In contrast to the Sumerian theory of kingship, Ebla’s king was an elected ruler, so did not claim authority from above.
-He was a monotheist in recognising only one father deity, El, but a polytheist in worshipping others who were his children, notably El’s son Hadad.
+He was a monotheist inasmuch as he recognised only one father deity, El, but a polytheist in preferentially worshipping his children, notably El’s son Hadad.
+The document is therefore not evidence his children, notably El’s son Hadad.
 The document is therefore evidence not that the tradition was pristine, only that it was less corrupted by Sumerian ideas than it became.
 Whether Melchizedek worshipped other gods is not known.
 By this time, c.
 1870 BC, few places can have resisted the new ideology, which seemed to bring the numinous closer to humanity, exalted the sons of God as gods in their own right, ascribed to them powers within creation to bless and to curse, and even invented personalities, histories and genealogies for them.
 But Genesis suggests that Melchi- zedek still preserved the Genesis tradition intact.
 He was the priest of the one to whom all gods owed their existence.
-He was unlike other priests and kings, and probably it was from him that Abraham learned about the deity called Ya who had appeared and spoken to him, as he had, once, to Noah, and Enoch, and Cain.
+He was unlike other priests and kings, and probably it was from him that Abraham learned about the deity Ya who had appeared and spoken to him, as he had, once, to Noah, and Enoch, and Cain.

 The problem posed by Gilgamesh

 Subsequently, the tablet was established to be part of a much longer work about Gilgamesh, king of Uruk.
-Named after its hero, the epic exists in a number of versions, some going back to the Old Babylonian period (1700–1400 BC).
-Gilgamesh is a historical king of Uruk from the mid third millennium and introduced as the king who ‘restored the cult-centres destroyed in the Deluge’, as if the Deluge had been a relatively recent event.
-Towards the end of the poem he meets Utnapishtim, the Noah-like survivor of the flood whom Gilgamesh meets in his search for eternal life, and it is he who tells about the event.
-The flood story derives from another Akkadian poem, Atrahasis, not discovered until 1985.
-Like Genesis, though still composed as epic rather than as straight history, it places the flood in the context of the time leading up to it.
+Named after its hero, the epic exists in several versions, some going back to the Old Babylonian period (1700–1400 BC).
+Gilgamesh is a historical figure from the mid third millennium and introduced as the king who ‘restored the cult-centres destroyed in the Deluge’, as if the Deluge had been a relatively recent event.
+Towards the end of the poem he meets Utnapishtim, the Noah-like survivor of the disaster, and it is he who tells about the event.
+Here the narrative derives from another Akkadian poem, Atrahasis, not discovered until 1985.
+Like Genesis, though still composed as epic rather than as straight history, it places the Deluge in the context of a much more distant time.

 Atrahasis opens with a description of a world inhabited by gods.
 Heaven, earth and the underworld have been divided among the three chief gods, Anu, Ellil and Ea.
 Formerly, Anu’s children, called the Anunnaki, lived on earth; now they live with him in heaven, from where they compel the Igigi, Ellil’s children, to dig out the Tigris and Euphrates.
-The labour is burdensome, so after 3600 years the Igigi rebel, set fire to their tools and march on Ellil’s palace in Nippur (a city in central Mesopotamia) to urge him to make their lives easier.
+After 3600 years the Igigi rebel, set fire to their tools and march on Ellil’s palace in Nippur, central Mesopotamia, to urge him to make their lives less burdensome.
 It is night when they arrive.
-Roused from his bed, Ellil is ready to fight, but his vizier suggests he first summon Anu and Ea and seek their counsel.
+Roused from his bed, Ellil prepares to fight, but his vizier suggests he first summon Anu and Ea and seek their counsel.
 Anu proposes that they create another being to carry out the work.
 Ellil agrees.
 So they slaughter one of the gods and mix his flesh and blood with clay to make man, complete with soul.
 Man, however, proves a mixed blessing.
-He produces too many children and eventually becomes so numerous that his noise stops Ellil sleeping.
+He produces too many children and becomes so numerous that his noise stops Ellil from sleeping.
 After vain attempts to reduce the population by disease and famine, the god resolves to destroy the human race by a flood.
 Privately Ea disapproves.
 He tells one of his worshippers, Atrahasis – another name for Utnapishtim – to build a vessel in which birds, cattle and wild animals can be saved.
 Atrahasis obeys.

-When Ellil discovers that he has been thwarted he is furious.
+On discovering that he has been thwarted Ellil is furious.
 Ea propitiates him by instituting less drastic measures to limit the post-flood population: famine, wild animals, war, baby-snatching by demons.
-The only man who is granted immortality – at least in the Gilgamesh version of the story – is Atrahasis (Utnapishtim) himself.
+In the Gilgamesh version one man, Atrahasis (Utnapishtim) himself, is granted immortality.

-Obviously the Mesopotamians did not borrow from the Hebrews.
-However, it should also be obvious that the Hebrews did not borrow from the Mesopotamians.
-Why would monotheists – and Moses in particular, if he was the author – have wanted to take over a polytheistic story?
-Why did they reject everything concerning the gods as fiction but not reject the underlying human story as fiction?
-Why would they have rejected the gods as fiction but not rejected the underlying human story as fiction?
-Why did they not set the drama in the land of Canaan, in the same way as every other people with a flood tradition set it in their own land?
+If it is obvious that the Mesopotamians did not borrow from the Hebrews, the converse should also be obvious.
+Why would Genesis’s monotheistic author have wanted to take over a polytheistic story?
+Why would he have rejected the gods as fiction but not rejected the underlying human story as fiction?
+Why did he not set the drama in the land of Canaan, in the same way as every other people with a flood tradition set it in their own land?
 While the similarities are significant, so are the differences.
 The Akkadian works are inherently fictionalising.
 Historical events serve as raw material for the poet’s art, which, like a film-maker’s today, is licensed to embroider and reweave.
 There is no obligation to be true to source.
 The deliberations of the gods are dramatised, one god pitted against another, and it is beside the point to ask how the poet could have known what they said to each other.
 We are dealing with entertainment, not history.

 Genesis is written in dry, historical prose.
 The motive for telling about the Deluge lies in the story itself: the event was momentous, and what it revealed about the righteousness of the only God, Creator of the world, was compelling reason not to replace truth with fiction.
 After the Deluge, God granted man a second chance, and that knowledge helped him to understand his present existence.
-The story reveals who God was.
 There is no similar sense when we read Atrahasis.
 The subject matter is valueless for understanding the human condition: if the story has any meaning, it is that life has no meaning.
 The gods are selfish and capricious, divided in their counsel, false to one another and to man.
-Far from being all-knowing, Ellil is unaware of his sons’ dissatisfaction and does not foresee how creating man might not be to his advantage.
+Far from being all-knowing, Ellil is unaware of his sons’ dissatisfaction and fails to foresee that creating man might not be to his advantage.
 In Genesis the storyteller’s art serves the purpose of the history; in Atrahasis the history serves the storyteller, who therefore includes, modifies and alters whatever of the facts he likes.
 The conditions for preserving the original story intact have gone.

-Thus a third possibility, generally not considered by scholars, is that Atrahasis and Genesis are similar because they derived from a tradition common to both peoples.
-Although as a text Genesis is the younger of the two and thus even further away from the historical Deluge, factually it is much closer.
-Aware that polytheism had distorted the truth about God and the history of the world, the author would have been careful not to embellish, not to fictionalise.
-Pagan literature was promiscuous.
+Thus a third possibility, not considered by most scholars, is that Atrahasis and Genesis are similar because they derived from a tradition common to both peoples.
+Although Genesis is the younger of the two texts and thus even further away from the historical Deluge, factually it is much closer.
+Aware that polytheism had distorted the truth about God and the history of the world, the author was careful not to fictionalise or embellish.
+By contrast, pagan literature was promiscuous.
 Poets drew upon a common stock of narrative themes which they ‘used in different stories, and adapted in various places for diverse gods’ (Dalley 2000, p 204).
-Polytheism was fictionalising at its core.
+Polytheism was fictionalising and plagiarising at its core.

 The name of God

-So far as we can tell from the evidence, polytheism in Sumer grew out of monotheism.
+Polytheism in Sumer grew out of monotheism.
 Until the Late Uruk period, the country knew only two gods: Anu, with a temple at Uruk, and Ea, with a temple at Eridu, to the south-east.
 Later they were joined by a third, Ellil, worshipped at Nippur.
-The lesser deities did not appear until after them, increasing in number like a human family and being assigned a parentage from pre-existing gods.
+The lesser deities did not appear until after them, increasing in number like a human family as theologians assigned them parentage from pre-existing gods.

-In the ancient world the gods had names, for in principle they were knowable.
+In the ancient world the gods were in principle knowable, and had names.
 Some had more than one: the goddess Ninhursag, for example (‘lady of the mountains’), was also Nintu (‘lady of birth’) and Belet-ili (‘mistress of the gods’).
 Anu, Ea and Ellil were originally different names for the same deity.
-Anu simply meant ‘Heaven’, an impersonal synonym for God.
+Anu just meant ‘Heaven’, an impersonal synonym for God.
 His personal name was Ea, pronounced, and sometimes written, as Ay-a (Roberts 1972, Leick 1991).
 Ellil was a duplication of the Semitic word il, as in Eblaite texts, where the name appears in the form il-ilu.
 The duplication signified that he was the one, self-existent God before all others, the ‘god of gods’, just as Hebrew used the plural form Elohim to refer to the one God.
 The god of heaven was a person, not an impersonal force.

 The most common proper name for God among the Israelites was Yahweh, the name by which he first revealed himself when he appeared to Moses (Ex 3:15, 6:3).
-When Abraham called on his name after building an altar between Ai and Bethel (Gen 12:8), he must have known him by a different name.
+Abraham, when he called on his name after building an altar between Ai and Bethel (Gen 12:8), must have known him by a different name.
 The references to Yahweh in Genesis are editorial and retrospective: Abraham was calling on the one whom Israel later came to know as Yahweh.

 Yah is my strength and my defence